BIO

 His teachers include Guitar Foundation of America winner Marc Teicholz (San Francisco Conservatory of Music), Dr. Matthew Dunne (University of Texas at San Antonio), and Fulbright Scholar Frank Koonce (Arizona State University).

 Jase has been performing professionally since 2005.
-He has played at a variety of events and venues, including restaurants, special donor and fundraising events, wedding ceremonies, baby and bridal showers, chamber concerts, and solo recitals.
+He has played at a variety of events and venues, including special donor and fundraising events, wedding ceremonies, restaurants, baby and bridal showers, chamber concerts, and solo recitals.
 He has performed in master classes for Ricardo Cobo, William Kanengiser, Massimo Delle Cese, Pavel Steidl, Judicaël Perroy, Berta Rojas, and the Grammy Award-winning guitarist Jason Vieaux.

 High resolution photos available upon request.